stuij/gba-serial-adventures/README.md

 ## sending multiboot programs

-This setup supports loading multiboot programs.
-So GBA roms with the `.mb` suffix.
+You can also send and execute multiboot programs, so GBA roms with the `.mb` suffix.

-Just use the `terminal.py` program with as the argument of the `--multiboot` parameter your multiboot file:
+Just use the `shell.py` program with as the argument of the `--multiboot` parameter your multiboot file:

+    ./shell/shell.py --multiboot ~/iso-snake.mb /dev/ttyUSB0

+## sending binary blobs

+You can also send binary blobs to any GBA memory location.
+In this way you can for example load bitmaps, sprites, palettes or tiled backgrounds interactively from your computer terminal, instead of having to compile and load your whole program to say a flash cart every time you make a change.

+To do this you can for example use Grit to create a palette and data file from your image, and send them to the GBA one after the other with the shell.
+The below invocation is equivalent to the `--multiboot` example above, except that the GBA won't branch to 0x02000000 (it's a different Gbaser type):

-    ./terminal/terminal.py --multiboot /home/zeno/tmp/iso-snake.mb /dev/ttyUSB0
+    ../rath/shell/shell.py --binary-blob /home/zeno/tmp/iso-snake.mb --binary-loc 0x02000000 /dev/ttyUSB0

 ## gotchas